 But, as broadcasting history continued to be made, it became apparent that new financial and human resources would need to be in place, if the project was to remain current and relevant.

-It was against this background that, early in 2011, agreement was reached with the University of Athabasca (U of A) for the transfer of the Foundation's website from Ryerson to the U of A server.
-As part of the Agreement, U of A undertook to ensure that the site would be maintained on its server as a work of reference for the foreseeable future, whether or not funding was in place to finance further additions to the content.
+It was against this background that, early in 2011, agreement was reached with the University of Athabasca (AU) for the transfer of the Foundation's website from Ryerson to the AU server.
+As part of the Agreement, AU undertook to ensure that the site would be maintained on its server as a work of reference for the foreseeable future, whether or not funding was in place to finance further additions to the content.
+At this point, Darren Harkness from AU took on the technical management of the website.

 Fil Fraser, Adjunct Professor of Communications Studies at Athabasca University, became President of the Foundation in 2011, with Ross McCreath remaining on the Board as Past President.
 He continued to provide sage advice and input until his death in Toronto on October 7th 2014.
 In November 2012, Fil resigned the Presidency to become Vice President, with Pip Wedge replacing him in the President's chair.
 In November 2013, Dr. Evelyn Ellerman of Athabasca University replaced Fil Fraser as Vice-President of the Foundation.
 Peter O'Neill became Secretary Treasurer.

 On December 31st 2014, Pip Wedge resigned from the Presidency of the Foundation, and on January 1st 2015 Dr. Evelyn Ellerman became President, Jack Ruttle was elected as Vice-President, and Pip Wedge was appointed as Executive Director of the Foundation.
-As of the Foundation's AGM in May 2016, Dr. Evelyn Ellerman and Jack Ruttle continued as President and Vice-President respectively.
+As of the Foundation's AGM in May 2018, Dr. Evelyn Ellerman continued as President, and Tyler Nagel was elected Vice-President.

 The following past and present broadcasting industry executives and university faculty members have served on the Board of the Foundation in a voluntary capacity at various times since 1996: